Ready Room Operational Manual

 During an inspection, if an inspector asks about a storyboard topic, the storyboard can be located through the search and filter tools, then generated as an inspection request by clicking the Create Request button.
 The question, labels, and attached documents will be copied to the request, which can be edited before release.

-After the inspection, storyboard content can be exported to a cSV file or printed to PDF with the Print button.
+A list of storyboards with metadata can be exported to a CSV file via the Export button or printed to PDF with the Print button.

 Select the "Copy selected to…" menu to copy selected storyboards to the current inspection or any other inspection for which the user is a member.
 Note that Account Administrators can automatically see and access all inspections, but they can only copy storyboards to inspections for which they are a member.

-Stroyboards can be deleted individually or in bulk.
-Accidentally deleted storyboards can be recovered.
+Storyboards can be deleted individually or in bulk.
+Deleted storyboards can be recovered.